Language models show human-like content effects on reasoning tasks: Introduction

+In this work, we evaluate content effects on three logical reasoning tasks, which are depicted in Fig. \ref{fig:manipulating_structure}.
+These three tasks involve different types of logical inferences, and different kinds of semantic content.
+However, these distinct tasks admit a consistent definition of content effects: the extent to which reason is facilitated in situations in which the semantic content supports the correct logical inference, and correspondingly the extent to which reasoning is harmed when semantic content conflicts with the correct logical inference (or, in the Wason tasks, when the content is simply arbitrary).
+We also evaluate versions of each task where the semantic content is replaced with nonsense non-words, which lack semantic content and thus should neither support nor conflict with reasoning performance.
+(However, note that in some cases, particularly the Wason tasks, changing to nonsense content requires more substantially altering the kinds of inferences required in the task; see Methods.)

-The first task we consider has been studied extensively in the natural language processing literature \citep{maccartney2007natural}.
-In the classic natural language inference problem, a model receives two sentences, a `premise' and a `hypothesis', and has to classify them based on whether the hypothesis `entails', `contradicts', or `is neutral to' the premise.
+\paragraph{Natural Language Inference} The first task we consider has been studied extensively in the natural language processing literature \citep{maccartney2007natural}.
+In the classic Natural Language Inference (NLI) problem, a model receives two sentences, a `premise' and a `hypothesis', and has to classify them based on whether the hypothesis `entails', `contradicts', or `is neutral to' the premise.
 Traditional datasets for this task were crowd-sourced \citep{bowman2015large} leading to sentence pairs that don't strictly follow logical definitions of entailment and contradiction.
-To make this a more strictly logical task, we follow \citet{dasgupta2018evaluating} to generate comparisons (e.g. \texttt{Premise: X is smaller than Y, Hypothesis: Y is bigger than X} is an entailment).
+To make this a more strictly logical task, we follow Dasgupta et al. \citep{dasgupta2018evaluating} to generate comparisons (e.g. \texttt{X is smaller than Y}).
+We then give participants an incomplete inference such as ``If puddles are bigger than seas, then...'' and give them a forced choice between two possible hypotheses to complete it: ``seas are bigger than puddles'' and ``seas are smaller than puddles.''
+Note that one of these completions is consistent with real-world semantic beliefs i.e. `believable' while the other is logically consistent with the premise but contradicts real world beliefs.
+We can then evaluate whether models and humans answer more accurately when the logically correct hypothesis is believable; that is, whether the content affects their logical reasoning.

-Content effects are generally more pronounced in difficult tasks that require extensive logical reasoning, and are stronger in children or adults under cognitive load \citep{evans1989bias,evans1995belief}.
-The relatively simple logical reasoning involved in this task means that adult humans would likely exhibit high performance.
-Perhaps for this reason, content effects on human reasoning have not been examined on this task.
-We therefore consider two more challenging tasks where human content effects have directly been studied.
+However, content effects are generally more pronounced in difficult tasks that require extensive logical reasoning \citep{evans1989bias,evans1995belief}.
+We therefore consider two more challenging tasks where human content effects have been observed in prior work.